ROCm/ROCm/docs/how-to/rocm-for-ai/training/benchmark-docker/megatron-lm.rst

 .. _amd-megatron-lm-model-support:

-The following models are pre-optimized for performance on the AMD Instinct MI300X accelerator.
+The following models are pre-optimized for performance on AMD Instinct MI300X series accelerators.

 * Llama 3.1 8B